CharlieBoyer/LibC/docs/how_to_use_gdb.md

 Always add the ***-ggdb*** flag to compile programs with debugging informations needed by gdb. \
-(note : gcc support -0 and -g flag in same time)
+(note : gcc support -0g flag for optimize debugging)

 ## Start GDB